MILE HIGH UNITED WAY EARLY CHILDHOOD EDUCATION CENTER

-The E. Colfax ECE Center envisioned for the ground floor of the development is designed to fully support families by offering affordable housing and quality childcare and early education.
+The Mile High United Way Early Childhood Education Center envisioned for the ground floor of the development is designed to fully support families by offering affordable housing and quality childcare and early education.
 Key features of the ECE Center include:

 5,400 square feet of ground-floor space for ECE operations

 Serving approximately 45-50 children (infants to pre-school age)

 The ECE Center will be subsidized for families up to approximately 165% of Federal Poverty Level (approximately $41,000/year for a family of four)